 SPECIAL TOPIC: CURSE (anathema)

 There are several words in Hebrew for "curse."
-Herem (BDB 356) was used of something given to God (cf. LXX translates it as anathema, BAGD 54, Lev.
+Herem (BDB 356, KB 353) was used of something given to God (cf. LXX translates it as anathema, BAGD 54, Lev.
 27:28).
-It usually denotes destruction (because it was too holy for humans' use, cf. Deut.
+It usually involved destruction of the item because it was too holy for humans' use (cf. Deut.
 7:26; Jos.
 6:17-18; 17:12).
 It was a term used in the concept of "holy war."
-God told Joshua to destroy the Canaanites and Jericho was the first opportunity, the "first fruits" of this destruction.
+God told Joshua to destroy the Canaanites.
+Jericho was the first opportunity, the "first fruits" of this holy destruction/cleansing.

 In the NT anathema and its related forms were used in several different senses: